 The Healthy Kids Program assists low income families with the costs associated with basic dental care and prescription eyewear for their children.
 Dependent children under 19 years of age, in families receiving any level of Medical Services Plan (MSP) premium assistance through the Ministry of Health, are eligible for the Healthy Kids Program.

-The Variety Club of BC provides funding to improve the quality of life for children with mental, physical or financial challenges throughout BC.
+Variety provides funding to improve the quality of life for children with mental, physical or financial challenges throughout BC.

 BC Lions Society